 I can imagine how the flavor would be enhanced even more if you were using your own locally raised honey.
 Beekeeping is an increasingly common hobby and small-business among the Amish.
 The honey will pick up a slight hint of the surrounding environment.
 Cactus flowers and phlox are found throughout that region so the honey will be hinted with that as opposed to the clovers and carnations found in the Midwest.

-Anyway, this a great, great cookie.
-Rachel made some over the weekend and we made embarrassingly quick work of them! (and, thankfully, we gave some away so we didn't eat them ALL ourselves.
+Anyway, this is a great cookie.
+We made some over the weekend, and we made embarrassingly quick work of them!
+(Thankfully, we gave some away, so we didn't eat them ALL ourselves.
 Enjoy!
-Above are a finished batch...notice some are lighter and others are darker.
-Darker ones were baked a little longer, 10 - 12 minutes would be a good baking time for the lighter ones which Rachel like a bit better.
+Above is a finished batch.
+Notice some are lighter and others are darker.
+The darker ones were baked a little longer.
+10 - 12 minutes would be a good baking time for the lighter ones, which we like a bit better.
 I liked them both.
-Below is the recipe and some more process shots.
+Below is the recipe.

 - 1 teaspoon ginger